xkyleann/Databases_SQL_Projects/README.md

 ### Project 1: [Indexing](https://github.com/xkyleann/Databases_SQL_Portfolio/tree/main/Indexing)

-Description: The goal of this project is to get accustomed to advanced indexing in relational databases.
+**Description**: The goal of this project is to get accustomed to advanced indexing in relational databases.
 Both the provided example datasets and the exercises use PostgreSQL 9.x or later.

 ### Project 2: [GIS](https://github.com/xkyleann/Databases_SQL_Portfolio/tree/main/GIS)

-Description: To get accustomed to spatial extensions to relational databases, using PostgreSQL and PostGIS.
+**Description**: To get accustomed to spatial extensions to relational databases, using PostgreSQL and PostGIS.

 ### Project 3: [Datawarehouse](https://github.com/xkyleann/Databases_SQL_Portfolio/tree/main/Datawarehouse)